-Chinese medicine is also known as Traditional Chinese Medicine or TCM.
-This Eastern healing method originated more than 2000 years ago.
-The Chinese healing methods consist of five parts: movement theory Tai Chi Qigong, Nutrition Theory, Herbalism, Tuina Therapy (massage, and additional techniques, such as Moxa, Cupping, Guasha) and Acupuncture.
+Chinese Medicine is also known as Traditional Chinese Medicine or TCM and originated more than 2,000 years ago.
+The healing methods consist of five parts: Movement Theory Tai Chi and Qigong, Nutrition Theory, Herbalism, Tuina Therapy (massage and additional techniques, such as Moxibustion, Cupping, Guasha) and Acupuncture.

-One of the main characteristics of TCM is that it’s primarily focused on prevention.
-The aim is to maintain and promote good health through a moderate and balanced lifestyle, so that one can achieve “Tao” (the way or the life goal) during life.
+A main characteristic of TCM is that it’s primarily focused on prevention.
+The aim is to maintain and promote good health through a moderate and balanced lifestyle in order to achieve Tao (the Way or Life Goal) during one’s life.

 Emperor Huang Di is seen as the father of Chinese medicine.
-He is the author of one of the most important medical texts, the “Huang Di Nei Jing” (475-221 BC).
-This is the classic handbook on internal medicine of the Yellow Emperor.
-It contains, among other things, philosophical ideas, ideas of Tao, Yin and Yang, the 5-phases, the origin of diseases, and treatment methods.
+He’s the author of one of the most important medical texts, the “Huang Di Nei Jing” (thought to be written in the period 475-221 BC).
+It is the classic handbook on internal medicine of the Yellow Emperor and it contains, among other things, philosophical ideas, ideas of Tao, Yin and Yang, the 5-phases, the origin of diseases, and treatment methods.

 Taoism is a lifestyle in which people live in harmony with nature, in order to ultimately arrive at the highest state of “Being,” “Tao.”
 The lifestyle practiced is called “Wu Wei”, or “Acting by Not Acting”.
-By this is meant: if nothing can be changed, fully accept this.
-But… if there’s a possibility to be able to change something about the situation (to the benefit of yourself and others) then do so.
+It’s the cultivation of a state of mind in which our actions are effortlessly in alignment with the flow of life.

-Wu Tao is often associated with water and the way water behaves in Taoism.
+In Taoism, Wu Wei is often associated with water and the way water behaves.
 The point is not to resist a current, but to choose from the many directions in which the current flows and to accept the consequences.
 The goal is to strive for a balanced situation and thus, softly and imperceptibly, to come into harmony with yourself, others, and the environment.

 Confucianism is a Chinese ethical and philosophical system conceived by the founder Confucius (551-479 BC).
 The Confucianists saw it as their task to guard and preserve social order.
-They therefore forced everyone to act according to correct behaviors and role patterns according to the old traditions.
-That is how the world would be in harmony.
+They therefore forced everyone to act according to correct behaviors and role patterns in accord with the old traditions.
+That was in their opinion the best way to bring the world in harmony.

-Buddhism is a religion that entered China from India in the 3rd century AD.
+Buddhism is a religion and philosophy that entered China via India in the 3rd century AD.
 Buddhists believe that one can be freed from the circle of rebirths by following the “Middle Way” as taught by the Buddha.
-The most important aspects of this middle ground are the elimination of all material desires, ethical conduct, and the development of the mind.
+The most important aspects of the Middle Way are the elimination of all material desires, correct ethical conduct, and the development of the mind.

-According to the TCM theory, the human body has meridians with acupuncture points.
-Life force, or Qi, flows through these meridians.
-You can see Meridians as a kind of network of energy and conduction routes that feed the entire body.
+According to TCM theory, the human body has meridians with acupuncture points.
+Life Force, or Qi, flows through these meridians.
+One can see meridians as a kind of network of energy and conduction routes that feed the entire body.

-Every meridian is connected to an organ and organ system from which it has derived its name: spleen meridian, gastric meridian, lung meridian, large intestine meridian, kidney meridian, bladder meridian, liver meridian, gallbladder meridian, heart meridian, and the small intestinal meridian.
+Each meridian is connected to an organ and organ system from which it has derived its name: spleen meridian, gastric meridian, lung meridian, large intestine meridian, kidney meridian, bladder meridian, liver meridian, gallbladder meridian, heart meridian, heart governor meridian, triple heater meridian, and the small intestinal meridian.

 The energy flow of the meridians forms a closed system where the meridians transmit energy to each other.
 It thus forms a large energy cycle.
 The acupuncture points are on these meridians and have different functions.
-These acupuncture points and meridians can be manipulated and influenced by massage, acupressure, moxa, cupping (Tuina) or puncturing with needles (acupuncture).
+These acupuncture points and meridians can be manipulated and influenced by massage, acupressure, moxibustion, cupping, or acupuncture (puncturing with needles).

 Yin & Yang

-Then there is the Yin-Yang concept, which stands for balance with the well-known Yin Yang sign.
+Then we have the important Yin-Yang concept, which stands for balance as can be seen in the well-known Yin Yang sign.

-A few examples of Yin properties are: dark, cold / cool, and quiet.
+A few examples of Yin properties are: dark, cold, cool, and quiet.
 And a few examples of Yang properties are: light, heat, and activity.
-For example, tap water is Yang (hot) compared to frozen ice (cold), but tap water is again Yin (cold) compared to boiled water (hot).
-And so almost everything in the TCM is viewed from the Yin and Yang principle, relative to each other.
+For example, tap water is Yang (hot) compared to frozen water i.e. ice (cold), but tap water is again Yin (cold) compared to boiled water (hot).
+And so almost everything in TCM is viewed with regard to the Yin and Yang principle, relative to each other.

-According to Chinese philosophy, Qi manifests itself in the universe in five elements: fire, water, earth, wood and metal.
+According to Chinese philosophy, Qi manifests itself in the universe in Five Elements (or Five Phases): fire, water, earth, wood and metal.
 Man, as part of the universe, is also subject to the forces of these elements.

-TCM has assigned different specific properties to each element.
-Every element has an emotion, sense, taste, season, direction, fabric, climate, soul, color, development and two meridians and organs are connected.
+TCM has assigned different properties to an element.
+Each element has an emotion, sense, taste, season, direction, fabric, climate, soul, color, development, and two meridians and organs are connected to an element.
 An imbalance in one of these five elements is expressed in physical or mental complaints.
-On the basis of the five element theory one can assess which element is out of balance.
+The five element theory is used to assess which element is out of balance.

-A TCM therapist or doctor observes, looks, asks, listens and feels in order to be able to find out the origin of illness or complaints and how they can best be treated.
-In the case of illness or health problems, the nature and expression of the symptoms (which are palpable and visible) are always considered.
+A TCM therapist or doctor observes, asks, listens and feels in order to be able to find out the origin of illness or complaints and how they can best be treated.
+In the case of illness or health problems, the nature and expression of the symptoms (which are considered palpable and visible) are always taken into account.